How much does my family of origin experience have to do with my relationship with a partner?

-- Urges and impulses so strong that you act on them despite embarrassing or dangerous consequences (examples: countless calls or texts, showing up at his worksite, putting up with abusive behavior).
+- Urges and impulses so strong that you act on them despite embarrassing or dangerous consequences (examples: countless calls or texts, showing up at his/her worksite, wasting valuable hours scouring over social media, putting up with abusive behavior).

 - Feeling controlled (your actions, your thoughts, your feelings) by the relationship.

-- The idea of terminating the relationship or actually doing it results in physical and emotional withdrawal symptoms just like withdrawing from a chemical substance, that are relieved when contact is resumed.
+- The idea of terminating the relationship or actually doing it results in physical and emotional withdrawal symptoms just like withdrawing from a chemical substance.
+Those symtpoms are immediately relieved when contact is resumed.

 - You do or tolerate things that you are ashamed to admit to others.